 #3 CAMERA SETTINGS

-When photographing moving water your settings may vary depending on the look you want, see below for examples at a variety of settings.
 As you will be using a tripod you can choose pretty much any shutter speed you want.
-This is what I recommend for a starting point, then experiment by adjusting the shutter speed/aperture combo up and down.
+Here is what I recommend for a starting point, then experiment by adjusting the shutter speed/aperture combo up and down.

-- Mode set to Manual so you can adjust all three exposure settings
+- Set the shooting mode to Manual so you can adjust all three exposure settings yourself.

-- ISO 100 or as low as it goes (your camera’s native ISO not L1).
+- Set the ISO to 100 or as low as it goes (your camera’s native ISO not L1).
 This will help avoid noise in your images.

-- White Balance, I usually set to one of the camera presets like Daylight or Shade.
-I choose the one most applicable to that scene, or that fits the look I want to achieve (Shade for a warmer look or Daylight for cooler tones).
+- White Balance – I recommend setting the White Balance to one of the camera’s presets like Daylight or Shade.
+Choose the one most applicable to that scene, or that fits the look you want to achieve (Shade for a warmer look or Daylight for cooler tones).

-- Shutter Speed, I'd recommend deciding if you want to freeze the water droplets for a suspended animation look, or if you want to have it appear misty and wispy.
+- Shutter Speed – First decide if you want to freeze the water droplets for a suspended animation look, or if you want to have it appear misty and wispy.
 If you want frozen droplets, use 1/500th of a second to start, then adjust faster if need be.
-If you want misty, soft, water than start at half a second (1/2) and try a few slower to see which you prefer.
-I find that at some point it starts to all look the same so 30 seconds may look pretty much the same as 5 seconds.
-Depends on the water speed, lighting, etc.
+If you want misty, soft, water then start at half a second (1/2) and try a few at slower speeds to see which you prefer.
+I find that at some point the images start to all look the same, so a 30-second shot may look just like a 5-second one.
+This all depends on the water speed, lighting, etc. so try different settings.

 - Aperture is pretty much going to fall where it needs to be to make a correctly exposed image.
-If you want slow shutter speeds you’re likely going to need your smallest aperture like f/22 or f/32 if your lens has that setting.
-That’s fine just set it to make sure you get a good exposure and remember to check the histogram.
+If you want a slow shutter speed then you’re likely going to need your smallest aperture like f/22 or f/32 (if your lens has that setting).
+That’s fine just set the aperture to make sure you get a good exposure and remember to check the histogram.

 #4 BEST TIME OF DAY TO PHOTOGRAPH WATERFALLS